General

 A UK Part-FCL LAPL, SPL and BPL with valid UK Part-Med LAPL Medical Certificate would allow you to fly a UK (G) registered aircraft, for example Grob 103 sailplane, Grob 109 TMG or Cameron Balloons.

-In order to apply for a UK LAPL medical certificate, you will need to ensure that you have registered for the CAA portal account in order to access the CELLMA medical online system which has replaced all existing paper based applications.
+- In order to apply for a UK LAPL medical certificate, you will need to ensure that you have registered for a CAA portal account to access the CELLMA medical online system.
 Information about CELLMA and on how to apply for a UK LAPL medical certificate can be found at: www.caa.co.uk/aeromedical-examiners/medical-standards/medical/

 Self-declaring your medical fitness using the Pilot Medical Declaration

-Once you have a licence, if you only want to fly UK (G) registered aircraft in UK airspace then you can apply for a Pilot Medical Declaration (PMD) using the new medical online system CELLMA which has replaced all existing paper based applications.
+Once you have a licence, if you only want to fly UK (G) registered aircraft in UK airspace then you can apply for a Pilot Medical Declaration (PMD) using the medical online system CELLMA.

 A medical declaration is an affirmation of your medical ‘fitness to fly’ and may be used to exercise the privileges of a qualifying pilot’s licence with certain conditions and limitations.

-Pilots must not make a pilot medical declaration if they do not reasonably believe that they meet the medical requirements for a Group 1 (Car) Licence issued by the Driver and Vehicle Licensing Agency and in addition, comply with the following requirements.
+Pilots must not make a pilot medical declaration if they do not reasonably believe that they meet the medical requirements for a Group 1 (Car) Licence issued by the Driver and Vehicle Licensing Agency (DVLA).
+Further information on driving with a medical condition is available on the DVLA website.

 To fly any aircraft no greater than 5700kg MTOM You may fly an aircraft no greater than 5700kg MTOM provided you do not suffer from any physical or mental condition or illness, or any history of such a condition or illness that might impair the safe operation of normal flight controls or render you unfit at any time to perform any function for which the licence is granted.
 As a minimum, such conditions include: